Fifty Shades of Grey (film): Box office

 Tickets went on sale in the United States from January 11, 2015.
 According to ticket-selling site Fandango, Fifty Shades of Grey is the fastest-selling R-rated title in the site's 15-year history, surpassing Sex and the City 2.
 It also had the biggest first week of ticket sales on Fandango for a non-sequel film, surpassing 2012's The Hunger Games.
 It is fourth overall on Fandango's list of top advance ticket sales behind The Twilight Saga: New Moon, Harry Potter and the Deathly Hallows – Part 2, and The Hunger Games.
 The demand prompted US theater owners to add new showtimes.
-Weeks before the film's release, several box office analysts suggested as much as a US$60 million domestic four-day opening while Box Office Mojo reported that a US$100 million opening could be possible.
+Weeks before the film's release, several box office analysts suggested as much as a $60 million domestic four-day opening while Box Office Mojo reported that a $100 million opening could be possible.

 Outside the United States, Fifty Shades of Grey pre-sold 4.5 million tickets in 39 markets.
 In the UK, it sold £1.3 million (US$1.9 million) worth of tickets a week before release.
 On release, it set several records at the box office, including: